survivejs/webpack-book/manuscript/loading/04_javascript.md

 }
 ```

-If you execute `npm run build -- --devtool false --mode development` now and examine _dist/main.js_, you will see something different based on your `.browserslistrc` file.
+If you execute `npm run build -- --mode none` now and examine _dist/main.js_, you will see something different based on your `.browserslistrc` file.

 {pagebreak}